grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 _Remembrance of the Daleks_ ends with the total genocide of the Dalek home world.
 Gone in a not unpleasant special effect.
 The Doctor has eliminated the Dalek threat (and presumably the lives of billions of other inhabitants of Skaro) without getting his hands dirty.
 He did warn them, after all, and everyone disappears into the TARDIS for a nice cup of tea.
 Ah well, nevertheless.

 What did we learn?
-Well, I cringed at some of the special effects and dubious acting, but was thrilled to see Daleks blasting at each other across the streets of East London.
+Well, I cringed at some of the special effects and dubious acting, but was thrilled to see Daleks blasting at each other across familiar London streets.

 _Remembrance_ plays off the contrast between drab locale and high-concept science fiction to great effect.
 We have comprehensive school girls possessed by alien ghosts.
-Mr Bronson from _Grange Hill_ working as a Dalek quisling.
+Mr Bronson from _Grange Hill_ working as a secret Dalek quisling.
 Floating weapons of mass destruction hiding in old lockups.
 And racist mums.

 The Daleks fight each other as much through their human proxies as they do directly, which lends an air of quiet desperation.
-Men, women and children (and I'm counting the Doctor's allies in this) drafted into alien agendas they can't possibly satisfy.
+Men, women and children (and I'm counting the Doctor's allies in this) drafted into horrifying alien agendas they can't possibly satisfy.

- It all works to ground the high concept elements into the grubby world of 60s London.
+It all works to ground the high concept elements.
 I'm not going to say it makes it any more believable but, for the author of this article, it certainly offers some interesting alternatives to the aspirational elements of contemporary science fiction, in setting, tone and characters.

-But what I recalled most was a distinctly British brand of science fiction, grubby and workmanlike, mostly forgotten, populated with toffs, chancers, thugs and other, grubby sorts.
+But what I recalled most was a distinctly British brand of science fiction, dubious and workmanlike, mostly forgotten, populated with toffs, chancers, thugs and other, grubby sorts.